 Dr. Jon 37:24

 Yes, good.
-Okay, so this is now where to test in hemp processing and or in your cannabis processing.
+Okay, so this is now where to test in hemp processing and or in your hemp processing.
 So this is really where to test so let’s kind of go through this and I kind of have already looked at incoming testing, showed you some reasons why you’d want to test your ingredients and or your solvents at the very beginning and typically, you receive those goods in the receiving area.
 They are sampled in the receiving area and then they’re moved to quarantine.
 They don’t get released from quarantine until quality assurance has said, hey, look, these are good.
 And the way they do that is they look at the QC results, which is quality control results from the test and they say this meets the specifications for that ingredient.
 And then they check it off and they say, it’s ready to go.
 It doesn’t go any further than quarantine until quality assurance says it can go to the rest of the facility, but that’s just a good check.
 You know, you got to set this up and anybody who is running a manufacturing facility needs to really set up that incoming inspection function.

 Randall Thompson 38:33

 This is an awesome slide.
 I have one quick question.
 Do you did you make this with a dry erase marker?
 I think it’s hard.